YFan1997/Baby-sitting-bioinformatics/RNA-seq/terminology_notes.md

 it stands for principle component analysis, which is based on mathematical calculation based on covariance matrix, thankfully, the embeded programming do all these calculation for us, but it's always good and worth to understand what the programming is doing.
 In summary, it peaks the most siginificant PC to plot the graph, in most cases, the PC1, PC2 capture most of the variantion in the data.
 When we get the PCA plot, the similar sample tend to clustring together.
 Very easy for us to interpret the plot.

+## 3.Understanding analysis
+> GO analysis

+GO stands for gene ontology, which is powerful for categorize and interpret the roles of genes.
+There are several components of gene function : BP (biological processes), CC (cellular components), MF (molecular functions).
+It's an enrichment analysis.

+> GSEA analysis

+after conducting gseGO, the enrichment score (ES) will be calcuted, which is reflect the degree of a gene being overrepresent, for simply understanding, positive score means upregulated, which can be called activated gene, wthile the negetive score means downregulated, which can be called suppressed gene.
+NES stands for normalized enrichment score, which conduct a normalization through gene sets for comparing.

+> KEGG analysis

+KEGG stands for kyoto encyclopedia of genes and genomes, which contains several database to help understaning pathway, protein information, when we doing KEGG analysis, we actually doing KEGG gene enrichment analysis, to identify active biological process based on these database annotation.

+> Pathview

+This method is used to visualize gene or pathway from KEGG pathways. we will take a look at it later